zekaryas1/notes/docs/Algo/Tips & Tricks/Sets - intersection, union and more.md

+---
+date created: Sunday, June 5th 2022, 4:14:21 pm
+date modified: Monday, June 6th 2022, 12:48:56 pm
+title: Set is a Collection of Unique Elements
+---

-## Set is a collection of unique elements
+# Set is a Collection of Unique Elements

 -   More interesting operations on set
 	-   setA & setB == intersection…(find items common to both)